What’s so great about the welfare state?

 Whatever the rhetoric on either side, we should be far more concerned by the initiative-sapping and ever-indulgent welfarism that Wahl would evidently like to see more of.
 Instead of meeting people’s need for periodic support in difficult times, the welfare state has increasingly come to institutionalise a dysfunctional, and increasingly therapeutic, relationship between state and society which neither can afford.
 Worse still, it is a dead weight around the neck of anybody that wants to criticise how society is, and come up with a vision of what a better society might really look like.

-David Clements works in social care, writes on social policy issues, and is co-editor of The Future of Community: Reports of a Death Greatly Exagerrated.
+Dave Clements works in social care, writes on social policy issues, and is co-editor of The Future of Community: Reports of a Death Greatly Exagerrated.
 (Buy this book from Amazon(UK).)
 He is speaking at the debate Pop-up communities: here to stay? at the Battle of Ideas festival on Sunday 20 October.

 To enquire about republishing spiked’s content, a right to reply or to request a correction, please contact the managing editor, Viv Regan.